A guide to the Gorgias GraphQL API: Use cases & alternatives

 Frequently asked questions

 The Gorgias GraphQL API is a modern, flexible interface that allows you to request specific data from Gorgias in a single query, getting exactly what you need.
-In contrast, the REST API is a more traditional approach where you access different, predefined URLs for various data types.
+In contrast, the REST API is a proven approach where you access different, predefined URLs for various data types.
 GraphQL offers more efficiency by reducing over-fetching of data.

 You can build custom reports by pulling specific ticket and customer data to track key metrics beyond standard dashboards.
-It also enables complex automation workflows, like checking external inventory and updating tickets, and helps keep customer data synced across Gorgias and other systems like your CRM.
+It also enables sophisticated automation workflows, like checking external inventory and updating tickets, and helps keep customer data synced across Gorgias and other systems like your CRM.

 Yes, the Gorgias GraphQL API can be leveraged to build robust, near real-time data synchronization solutions.
 When combined with webhooks or scheduled jobs, it allows you to update customer profiles, order statuses, or other relevant information across systems as events occur.